New Mexico State vs. UMass NCAA Football Odds, Plays and Insights | November 27, 2021

 UMass Stats and Trends

-- In UMass' 11 games this season, it has four wins against the spread.
+- UMass has played 11 games, with four wins against the spread.

-- The Minutemen are 3-5 ATS when underdogs by 6 points or more this season.
+- The Minutemen have an ATS record of 3-5 in their eight games as an underdog of 6.5 points or more this season.

-- UMass' games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- UMass' games this year have gone over the total in six out of 11 opportunities (54.5%).

-- This season the Minutemen have turned the ball over 20 times, one more than the Aggies' takeaways (19).
+- The Minutemen have turned the ball over 20 times this season, one more turnover than the Aggies have forced (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.